centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-printers-standard-rfc3805-snmp.md

 </TabItem>
 <TabItem value="Printer-Hardware*" label="Printer-Hardware*">

-No metrics ofr this mode.
+No metrics for this service.

 </TabItem>
 </Tabs>